-Provide Plans and Procedures for In-Person Out-of-School Time Services
+Standard 9: Provide Plans and Procedures for In-Person Out-of-School Time Services

-Integrative Program Plans.
-Program staff develop a plan for delivery of in-person services that is (a) co-created with youth and caregivers; (b) integrated, to the extent possible, with school district schedules, policies, and protocols; and (c) includes, for example, temperature checks, small learning cohorts, staggered use of classrooms, and sanitizing surfaces.
+- 23. Integrative Program Plans.
+Program staff develop a plan for delivery of in-person services that is (a) co-created with youth and caregivers; (b) integrated, to the extent possible, with school district schedules, policies, and protocols; and (c) includes, for example, temperature checks, small learning cohorts, staggered use of classrooms, and sanitizing surfaces. - 24.
 Social Distancing and PPE Guidelines.
-Program staff are educated on federal and local social distancing guidelines (e.g., YMCA and CDC), and each site has posted routines and requirements for hygiene and use of PPE during the return to school and afterschool environments.
+Program staff are educated on federal and local social distancing guidelines (e.g., YMCA and CDC), and each site has posted routines and requirements for hygiene and use of PPE during the return to school and afterschool environments. - 25.
 Acquire and Maintain Supplies.
 Program staff maintain a stock of cleaning materials and PPE, based on federal and local guidelines, for return to in-person services.

-Plan Supports for Re-Entry to Schooling
+Standard 10: Plan Supports for Re-Entry to Schooling

-Out-of-School Time and School Day Partnership.
-Program staff are informed of, and collaborate with, local districts' planning for in-person schooling and the daily/weekly transitions between individual learning environments, school buildings, and afterschool programs.
+- 26. Service Planning Partnership.
+Program staff are informed of, and collaborate with, local districts' planning for in-person schooling and the daily/weekly transitions between individual learning environments, school buildings, and afterschool programs. - 27.
 Transitional Support.
-Program staff provide supports for students' preparation for, and socioemotional well-being during, the transition back to in-person schooling and/or continued learning-ata-distance in fall 2020.
+Program staff provide supports for students' preparation for, and socioemotional well-being during, the transition back to in-person schooling and/or continued learningat-a-distance in fall 2020.